Speech Therapy Terms Defined

 Alzheimer’s Disease – The most common type of dementia, often recognized by declining short-term memory in the early stages.
 Like all dementias, people with Alzheimer’s get worse over time as it is a degenerative condition.
 Spaced Retrieval Therapy is an app designed to be used during therapy with people with Alzheimer’s Disease to help with memory of specific facts and procedures.

 Android – A mobile operating system developed by Google, run by several brands of smartphones and tablet computers such as Nexus, Samsung, Kindle, LG, Sony, and Motorola.
 Apps are sold on the Google Play store.
 Apps for Android devices are not compatible with Apple devices (iPad, iPhone) running iOS.
-Tactus Therapy is making several apps available for Android: Comprehension Therapy, Naming Therapy, and Reading Therapy are currently available on Google Play.
+Most of Tactus Therapy’s most popular apps are now available for Android on Google Play.

 Anomia – An expressive language impairment that makes it difficult to recall words and names.
 Anomia is a common and frustrating part of most types of aphasia.
 Anomic aphasia is a specific subtype of aphasia with anomia as the primary symptom.
 Naming Therapy and Advanced Naming Therapy are apps designed to work on improving word retrieval for people with anomia.